goodside/marketmakerjs/README.md

 # MarketMakerJS

-Proof-of-concept demonstration of automated trading on the Stellar network with pure client-side JS.
+Proof-of-concept demo of automated trading on the Stellar network with pure client-side JS.

-Pre-alpha software — currently in planning/design stage.
+Pre-*pre*-alpha software — just planning/design at this point

 ## Motivation

-Though Bitcoin gives the world a decentralized, censorship-proof means of storing and transmitting wealth across borders, its economy is ironically reliant on centralized, for-profit exchanges.
+Bitcoin gives us a decentralized, censorship-proof means of storing and transmitting wealth, but its economy is ironically reliant on centralized, for-profit exchanges.

-Cryptocurrency exchanges are notoriously risky: Early efforts often simply absconded with customer deposits, and Mt.
-Gox, once the largest Bitcoin exchange in the world, [ran fraudulently for years](http://blog.wizsec.jp/2015/04/the-missing-mtgox-bitcoins.html) after an undisclosed theft of its Bitcoin holdings.
-Even trustworthy exchanges are magnets for hackers, as seen in the [$72M theft from Bitfinex](https://en.wikipedia.org/wiki/Bitfinex_hack) in which customers lost 39% of their holdings.
+Exchanges are notoriously risky.
+Early ones absconded with customer deposits, and Mt.
+Gox [ran fraudulently for years](http://blog.wizsec.jp/2015/04/the-missing-mtgox-bitcoins.html) after an undisclosed theft in 2011.
+Honestly run exchanges are still magnets for hackers, as seen in the [$72M theft from Bitfinex](https://en.wikipedia.org/wiki/Bitfinex_hack) in which customers lost 39% of their holdings.
 And when all goes well, traders still indirectly bear the costs of servers, support staff, KYC/AML identity verification, and constant